inktrap/studyriffic/README.md

 ## maybe/sometimes:

+ - restructure tests and use more classes and modules
  - flash message if the participant is going really fast (configurable)
  - how to display errors?
  - how to encapsulate js properly?